Language Freedom Movement: Mansion House meeting

 The organisation held a meeting in the Mansion House in Dublin on 21 September 1966.
 It was advertised by a poster with a cartoon depicting the "Gaelic language policy" as a well-fed cow sitting atop the educational system.
 The meeting was chaired by broadcaster Gay Byrne.
 About 2000 people turned up, though most of them seemed opposed to the organisation.
 Opponents taunted the organisers by waving Union Jacks at them and singing "God Save the Queen".
 As John B. Keane got up to speak, one man seized an Irish Tricolour from the table used by the organisation, shouting that the flag should not be displayed at such a meeting.
 A fight involving ten men broke out and calm was only restored when the LFM agreed to four of their opponents speaking at the meeting.

 The Gardaí were also present at the meeting.
-At the request of the organisers, Patrick Byrne TD had asked the Garda Commissioner to ensure law and order prevailed.
+At the request of the organisers, Fine Gael TD Patrick Byrne had asked the Garda Commissioner to ensure law and order prevailed.

 Irish language writer Máirtín Ó Cadhain and Mick Ryan (the IRA O/C of Dublin) were involved in the disruption of the meeting.